Bay Area Air Quality Management District

 - Interpreting, explaining, and applying Air District, federal, state and local rules and regulations

-- Strong interpersonal skills and establishing effective working relationship
+- Strong interpersonal skills and establishing effective working relationship internally and externally

 How to Apply & Selection Criteria